Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 If it’s more than 300, you should consider manually labeling instead.
 If it’s not, tell it you want to continue by entering: `y`

-_Time 1 min-.5 hour, depending on number of frames_
+_Time 1-30min depending on number of frames_

 It will look like nothing is happening, but just let it do it’s thing until you get your green prompt back.
 The files you have extracted are now in a folder in your videos folder.